nickserv/magician-clojure/README.md

 ## [Documentation](http://rubydoc.info/github/thenickperson/magician/frames)

-## A note on Ruby 2.0
+## A note on Ruby 2.0 support
 With the latest release of magician, all tests pass on Ruby 1.9 and 2.0.
 However, magician depends on jeweler to work, which unfortunately does not seem to be compatible with Ruby 2.0 yet.
 As a result, magician will most likely not work on Ruby 2.0 at this point.
-If you find any fixes for this, please feel free to send me a pull request.
+If you come up with any fixes for this, please feel free to send me a pull request.

 ## Examples
 ```ruby